Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Hair is made of keratin (a protein), but your body needs amino acids to build it.
 Marine collagen specifically provides glycine, proline, and hydroxyproline — the exact amino acids used in keratin synthesis.
 "Hydrolyzed" means the collagen molecules are broken down into small peptides so absorption is 90%+ (versus un-hydrolyzed collagen which you can barely absorb).
 During stress-related shedding, your body is essentially in "repair mode" and needs substrate (raw materials).
 This gives your follicles the literal building blocks to grow strong new hair.
 Mix 10g into coffee, smoothies, or water daily.
-Takes 8-12 weeks to see results because you're waiting for a new hair cycle, but clinical studies show people taking collagen peptides + biotin have 20-30% more hair density by 16 weeks. highly rated by customers.
+Takes 8-12 weeks to see results because you're waiting for a new hair cycle, but clinical studies show people taking collagen peptides + biotin have 20-30% more hair density by 16 weeks.
+Well-reviewed on Amazon.
 This is the foundational nutritional support.

 ⚠ Not ideal for